sumn2u/learn-javascript/en/miscellaneous/linked-list.md

 ---
 # Linked List

 It is a common data structure found in all programming languages.
-A Linked List is very similar to a normal array in Javascript, it just acts a little bit differently.
+A linked list is very similar to a normal array in Javascript, it just acts a little bit differently.

 Here each element in the list is a separate object containing a link or a pointer to the next.
-There is no built-in method or function for Linked Lists in Javascript so one has to implement it.
+There is no built-in method or function for linked lists in Javascript so one has to implement it.
 An example of a linked list is shown below.&#x20;

 ```
 ["one", "two", "three", "four"]
 ```

-**Types of Linked Lists**
+### Types of Linked Lists

 There are three different types of linked lists: